How do I make an appointment?

 Attn: Alana Beaudreault

 We also request that all radiologic imaging be sent to us on a CD for our specialists to review.
 Depending on your child’s needs, we will schedule appointments with our otolaryngologists, pulmonologists and gastroenterologists.
-Other appointments with specialists fwill be coordinated if needed.
+Other appointments with specialists will be coordinated if needed.

 What should I bring to the appointment?